gsoft-inc/wl-web-configs/packages/tsup-configs/README.md

 export default defineBuildConfig();
 ```

-**Using custom tsup config:**
+## Customization
-If you want to use additional tsup options or override the default ones, you can pass a custom tsup config to `defineBuildConfig`:
+If you want to use additional tsup options or override the default ones, you can pass a custom tsup config to the functions exported by this packages:

 ```ts
 // tsup.config.ts